Sony RX1R vs Canon G1 X

 Body comparison: Sony RX1R vs Canon G1 X

 The side-by-side display below illustrates the physical size and weight of the Sony RX1R and the Canon G1 X. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably larger (29 percent) than the Sony RX1R.
 Moreover, the G1X is markedly heavier (11 percent) than the RX1R.
 In this context, it is worth noting that neither the RX1R nor the G1X are weather-sealed.